surya-palaniswamy/Introduction-to-Machine-Learning/README.md

 ## Overview

 This repository is to be used as a guide once it is complete, but has started out as a learning project to better cement the theory behind the vairous Machine Learning Models.
-The theory and code have been learnt and uploaded based on the complete tutorial by Sentdex named Machine Learning with Python.

 ## Algorithms
 ### Linear Regression